moshix/IFOX/README.md

 - G for 128K
 - H for 256K (56K for the system, 200K for applications)

-[This](https://github.com/moshix/mvs/blob/master/WTOMOSHE.jcl) is a typical exmaple of a program written for the FX assembler.
+[This](https://github.com/moshix/mvs/blob/master/WTOMOSHE.jcl) is a typical example of a program written for the FX assembler.

 MVS/SP, VM/SP and VSE used a later assembler, called ASMH for H sized machines.
 [Here](https://github.com/moshix/mvs/blob/9d625695c727f610f84cf7ccb3ebc28e3153633f/QUEENS_ASMH#L4) is a program written for AMSH.